Phase 1 applications are due by April 1, 2024

 NOTE: Because citations and other information may be subject to change, please always consult the program instructions listed in the section above titled “What law governs this program?”

-NOTE: Please contact James Campbell, Program Processing Division before attempting to fill out any forms or applications for this program.
+NOTE: Please contact EnergyPrograms@rd.usda.gov before attempting to fill out any forms or applications for this program.
 This will save you valuable time in completing your application.
+Please refer to the Application Guide for detailed instruction and guidance for submitting your application.

 Two-Phase Application Process

-Next, the applicant must submit a complete Phase 1 application.
-The application must provide information to determine lender, borrower, and project eligibility; preliminary economic and technical feasibility; and the priority score of the application."
+The applicant must submit a complete Phase 1 application.
+The application must provide information to determine lender, borrower, and project eligibility; preliminary economic and technical feasibility; and the priority score of the application.

 Based on the priority score ranking, the Agency will invite applicants whose Phase 1 application receive higher priority scores to proceed to Phase 2 of the process.

 Phase 2 applications include the environmental report, technical report, financial model, and the applicant’s credit evaluation.
 The Phase 2 materials are submitted as the ongoing project develops and the planning and engineering is finalized.

 What if my application is not selected?